Article written by Elisa - Travel Writer & Local in France

-The Pink Granite Brittany Coast
+The Pink Granite Coast

 On the side of Perros-Guirec in the northwest of Côtes-d’Armor, the Brittany coast is dotted with rocks, cliffs, and coves in pink granite.

-When you reach the village of Ploumanac’h, voted the most beautiful village of France in 2015, spend some time on its beautiful and small sandy beach: when the tide is low, it is like walking over the moon.
+When you reach the village of Ploumanac’h, voted the most beautiful village in France in 2015, spend some time on its beautiful and small sandy beach: when the tide is low, it is like walking over the moon.

-Crozon Peninsula – the Caribbean in Western France
+Crozon Peninsula – The Caribbean in Western France

 Who needs to travel far away with such beautiful landscapes in Western France?